robchamberspfc/data-standards/README.md

 `node helpers/new-pages.js`

-Currently uses one page template, could be extended to work with multiple templates, defined within the json file if required.
+Currently uses two page template, could be extended to work with more templates.
 Safe to be rerun with existing pages.
+Probably needs a refactor for clarity.